CETI Program and Application Process

 A: Classrooms range from limited in technology (only one chalkboard) to extremely well-equipped (multiple projectors, huge chalk boards, a wireless microphone and sound system, etc).
 It’s best to ask your host school contact via email before you get there, so you know what to expect and how to plan your curriculum accordingly.

 A: Yes, but probably not everywhere.
 For example, it might only available in classrooms.
 WiFi might also be slow and unreliable, so it’s best to download all videos and teaching materials ahead of time.
 Also make sure to bring a Ethernet dongle if your laptop doesn’t have on-board Ethernet.
-You’ll also want to download MIT’s VPN client so you can be secure on any connection.

 A: Yes, however you’ll probably need to ask for the copies a day or two in advance.
 Best advice is to bring a USB flash drive with the files to print.